 A safe bet would be to ensure all content is 2,000 to 5,000 words long.

 Have you ever noticed the option to change the copy to something called “Headline 1” or “Headline 2” in certain content management systems (like Wordpress), but you weren’t sure what it meant?
 Those paragraph options actually directly influence SEO.

 By tagging your headline and subheads as H1, H2 and H3, you’re making it easy for Google to find and read them.
 Just like a person scans subheads to understand what an in-depth article might cover, Google does the same.
 Therefore, incorporating them improves your SEO ranking.

 It’s important to remember to use — but not overuse — your keywords in your header tags.
 A good way to avoid accidental keyword stuffing is to incorporate a few H2’s (or main subheads) that are purely editorial.
 Then, front load your keyword at the beginning of your other header tags for better visibility.

 Ensure you only have one H1 and a few H2’s in one article — and make them as detailed as you can.
-Plus, as you may have guessed, H1, H2 and H3 are all ranked by importance, so if you have to focus your optimization, do so on the H1 (headline) and H2’s.
+Plus, as you may have guessed, H1, H2 and H3 are all ranked by importance.
+So, if you have to focus your optimization, do so on the H1 (headline) and H2’s.

-Create A Title And Meta Description
+Create A Valuable Title & Meta Description

 To further complicate the headline situation, it turns out that a headline and a title are not the same things.